Different Types of Leadership: Prescriptive & Situational

 People are complicated, individually and on teams.
 The manager has one goal - to motivate and communicate with team members - but the same style may not work for each team member.
 Yet if the manager treats each team member differently, that can be seen as favoritism, which leads to problems.
 So the question is: How can a manager effectively motivate and communicate with his or her team, and also be and appear fair, at the same time?

 Please note that the approaches discussed in this article work at all levels.
 So, if you are a business owner or senior executive, you can think of these as leadership styles.
 If you are a manager, you can think of them as management styles.
-If you want, you can learn more about this by reading Leadership and Management: What's the Difference?

 How conscious a leader are you?